 Trisomy 18 (also known as Edwards Syndrome)

 Trisomy 18 is a disorder in which babies are born with 3 copies of chromosome 18 instead of 2.
 For an unknown reason, this accident occurs at the time of conception and all cells in the body will have this structure.
 In 90-95% of the children with Trisomy 18 this is the case.
 In 5-10% of infants with Trisomy 18, only a portion of their cells may contain the extra chromosome 18 (called the mosaic type of Trisomy 18).
 Infants with Trisomy 18 will usually be small at birth and have a recognizable appearance caused by the extra chromosome.
-Some of these features include: prominent back of the head; small eyes, mouth, and jaw; unusual looking ears; clenched fist with overlapping fingers and thumbs; small fingernails; clubbed or rocker bottom soles of the feet; a short breast bone (sternum); and extra skin folds at the back of the neck.
+Some of these features include: prominent back of the head; small eyes, mouth, and jaw; unusual looking ears; clenched fist with overlapping fingers and thumbs; small fingernails; clubbed or rocker bottom soles of the feet; a short breastbone (sternum); and extra skin folds at the back of the neck.

 Trisomy 18 occurs at a rate of 1 in 2000-6000 live births.
 It is somewhat more common as the mother ages but can occur randomly to parents of any age.
-The majority of babies affected are girls.
+Most babies affected are girls.
 There is no known cause of Trisomy 18.
 Studies have shown that only 50% of babies who are carried to term will be born alive.
 The median of survival among live births has varied between 2.5 and 14.5 days.
 About 90% - 95% of babies do not survive beyond the first year and many live only a few days.

 Common Associated Conditions